paszu/3DSRepo/DSiWare-Downgrade.md

 3. On **3DS #1**, hold Start on boot to launch Hourglass9
 4. If you do not have `NANDmin.bin` on your computer from Part 2 already, do the following:
   + Go to SysNAND Options, then SysNAND Backup/Restore, then backup **(min size)** SysNAND to `NANDmin.bin`
-  + Press Select on the main menu to eject your SD card, then put it in your computer
+  + Press (Select) on the main menu to eject your SD card, then put it in your computer
   + Copy `NANDmin.bin` and `NANDmin.bin.sha` from the `/files9/` folder on your SD card to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future **(Your backup should match one of the sizes on [this](NAND-Size) page; if it does not, you should delete it and make a new one!)**
-5. Press Select on the main menu to eject **3DS #1's** SD card, then put it in your computer
+5. Press (Select) on the main menu to eject **3DS #1's** SD card, then put it in your computer
 6. Put **3DS #2's** SD card into your computer
 7. **Backup every file on both 3DS's SD cards to two separate folders on your computer (keep track of which is which)!**
 8. Reinsert each SD card back into their corresponding 3DS
-9. Press Start to reboot
+9. Press (Start) to reboot

 ##### Section II - Injecting FBI

 **If FBI is still injected into Health and Safety (check now), you can skip this section**

-1. On **3DS #1**, open Hourglass9 from arm9loaderhax by holding Start on boot
+1. On **3DS #1**, open Hourglass9 from arm9loaderhax by holding (Start) on boot
 11. Go to "SysNAND Backup/Restore", then select the "Health&Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
-12. Press Select to eject your SD card, then put it in your computer
+12. Press (Select) to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generator, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat` *(or  execute `go.sh` with Terminal on Linux, or double click `Mac_inject_launcher.app` on Mac)*
 15. Copy `FBI_inject_with_banner.app` to the `/files9/` folder on your SD card and reinsert your SD card into your 3DS
-16. Press B, then go to "SysNAND Backup/Restore", then select the "Health&Safety Inject" option
+16. Press (B), then go to "SysNAND Backup/Restore", then select the "Health&Safety Inject" option
-17. Press down once to select `FBI_inject_with_banner.app`, then press A and confirm to inject
+17. Press down once to select `FBI_inject_with_banner.app`, then press (A) and confirm to inject
-18. Go to the main menu, then press Start to reboot
+18. Go to the main menu, then press (Start) to reboot

 ##### Section III - Installing the save